ankurp/unsafe-swift/README.md

--
+🔨.playground
 =

-C experiments in Swift
+C experiments in Swift of simulating try catch block using setjmp and longjmp.